ppy/osu-wiki/wiki/Beatmapping/Circle_size/id.md

 `r = 54.4 - 4.48 * CS`<!-- multiplied by 1.00041 in the end to account for some bug in old replays -->

-Dimana `r` adalah radius ukur didalam osu!pixels, dan `CS` adalah nilai dari circle size.
+Dimana `r` adalah radius ukur di dalam osu!pixels, dan `CS` adalah nilai dari circle size.

 ## osu!taiko